vinismarques/butia_navigation_system/README.md

         Used to control the robot motors.
 Used internally by the nodes.
 Used by `move_base` and `teleop_twist_joy`.

 ## API
-  ####  Services
-  - /RosAria/disable_motors:
-      Disable all motors.
-  - /RosAria/enable_motors:
-      Enable all motors.
-  - /global_localization:
-      Used for robot to find his pose in global map.
-  - /set_map:
-      Define the map that move_base is going to use.

   ####  Topics
   - /move_base/current_goal:
       Return the coordinates of the object.